mhance/usatlas_computing_resources/_episodes/01-tier3.md

 Both facilities also allow users to access to GPU's for machine learning and likelihood fits.

+It can take some time (weeks or months) to complete all the necessary steps to register at BNL or SLAC.
+Suggest that you start now, and get the accounts before you think you might need them!

-For more details, and procedures for signing up, see the [US-ATLAS Shared Tier-3 documentation](https://usatlas.readthedocs.io/projects/af-docs/en/latest/).
+For more details, see the [US-ATLAS Shared Tier-3 documentation](https://usatlas.readthedocs.io/projects/af-docs/en/latest/).

 {% include links.md %}